Nonlinear Network Autoregression

 \section{Introduction}

-The availability of network data recorded over a timespan in several applications (social networks, GPS data, epidemics, etc) requires assessing the effect of a network structure to a multivariate time series process.
-This problem has attracted considerable attentions recently. \cite{zhu2017} proposed a Network Autoregressive model (NAR), under the Independent Identic Distributed ($IID$) assumption on the innovation sequence.
-More precisely, a continuous response variable is observed for each node of a network.
-The high dimensional vector of such responses is modelled through a dynamic time series regressed on the past values of the response, measured on the node itself and the average lagged response of the neighbours connected to the node.
-In addition, these authors studied Ordinary Least Squares (OLS) inference under two large-sample regimes (a) with increasing time sample size, i.e. $T\to\infty$, and fixed network dimension, say $N$, and (b) with both $N,T$ increasing, such as $\min\left\lbrace N,T\right\rbrace \to\infty$.
-In real applications a network can have large dimension $N$.
-Indeed, the interesting asymptotic theory in network analysis is related to understanding the behaviour of the network as $N$ grows to infinity.
-This is the reason why the asymptotics when $N\to\infty$ are also taken into account, together with the standard asymptotics, i.e. $T\to\infty$.
-A significant extension of the work to network quantile autoregressive models has been developed by \cite{zhu2019}.
-Some other extensions for network time series models, include the grouped least squares estimation of the NAR model \citep{zhu2020}, and a network version for GARCH-type models \citep{zhou2020}, but for the case of $T\to\infty$ and fixed dimension $N$.
-In addition, \citet{Knightetal(2020)} consider a model with more elaborate neighbourhood structures, called Generalized NAR, which addresses the effect of several layers of connections between the nodes of the network.
-In addition, a \textsf{R} software for fitting such models is provided, but for continuous-valued variables only.
+The availability of network data recorded over a timespan in several applications (social networks, GPS data, epidemics, etc.) requires assessing the effect of a network structure to a multivariate time series process.
+This problem has attracted considerable attention.
+Recently \cite{zhu2017} proposed a Network Autoregressive model (NAR), under Independent Identically Distributed ($IID$) innovation sequence, where a continuous response variable is observed for each node of a network.
+The high dimensional vector of such responses is modelled linearly on the past values of the response, measured on the node itself and the average lagged response of the neighbours connected to the node.
+Motivated by the fact that real data networks are usually of large dimension, the authors study least squares inference under two large-sample regimes (a) with increasing time sample size, i.e. $T\to\infty$, and fixed network dimension, say $N$, and (b) with $N\to \infty$ and $T_N\to\infty$, where the temporal size depends on $N$.
+In this contribution, we extend this work in various directions by proposing appropriate inference and testing methodology which is applicable to continuous and integer valued data.